qrichert/goji/src/Controller/API/README.md

 and output HTML.

-Second solution is better for large scale services with multiple apps (web and native mobile phones apps for instance).
+Second solution is better for large scale services with multiple apps (web and native mobile phone apps for instance).
 In smaller apps, "API" would more likely be used for Ajax requests.
 At small scale it is easier to manage them when they are in the same app environment.

-To make Models sharing easier, you could simply replace the default Model folder with a symlink to the shared Model folder.
+To make Model sharing easier, you could simply replace the default Model folder with a symlink to the shared Model folder.
 So, no matter what project you are working on, everything would stay up-to-date.
 No juggling between projects.